It’s well known that diet has the potential to positively impact Hashimoto’s thyroiditis.

 This isn’t going to serve as a complete run-down on this diet but only as a brief introduction.

 If you elect to use this diet you will probably spend much more time looking at recipes and meal plans in the future.

-But, for starters, here is a list of foods which are included in this diet:
+But, for starters, here is a list of foods that are included in this diet:

 - Organ meats

 - Dairy (butter, heavy whipping cream, and hard cheeses)

 - Water, Coffee, Tea, Bone Broth

 As you can see, the diet focuses heavily on meats but does allow for a small amount of dairy.